spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/configuring-debugging.md

 {% info_block warningBox "Security" %}

-Debugging mode should be turned off once debugging is completed.
-Leaving it permanently enabled can lead to disclosure of sensitive information.
+Once debugging is completed, turn off debugging mode.
+Leaving it permanently enabled can lead to the disclosure of sensitive information.

 {% endinfo_block %}